 EE’s lead in population coverage has eroded in recent years and all four networks have reached more than 97 per cent.
 But EE’s commitment to geographic coverage means it’s still out in front.

 Indoor coverage across all networks is still a work in progress, but has been made easier by the arrival of calls over 4G using Voice over LTE (VoLTE) technology and over a home wireless network with Voice over Wi-Fi (VoWi-FI).

 In terms of speed, EE enjoys a considerable advantage when it comes to 4G.
 Performance depends on device, the proximity to mast and the number of people on the network.
 It also matters which part of the country you are in as double speed 4G isn’t available everywhere.

 What speed you can get on EE also depends on what type of plan you have.
-With a 4GEE Essential and 4GEE Plan you can get up to 60Mbps, whereas with 4GEE Max Plans promise up to 90Mbps.
+EE offers a wide range of handset deals, most of which come with up to 60Mbps download speeds, although some - the Max plans - promise EE's fastest speeds.
 In some very lucky parts of the UK, EE has even switched on 429Mbps.

 While not all customers will get these headline speeds all the time, it’s still more rapid than the competition.
 Vodafone also offers ‘4G+’ in some parts of the country, but when it comes to speed, EE is in a league of its own.

 When it comes to perks, it depends what you want.
 EE offers free subscriptions to BT Sport and Apple Music, while 4GEE Max subscribers get inclusive roaming in five countries outside the EU – Australia, Canada, Mexico, New Zealand and the USA.
 It will also give you a data bonus if you take out a home broadband subscription (more on that below).